 The second meeting day in which Åsa Wallin took part was this year’s NIVO conference in Västerås.
 NIVO is the Swedish acronym for the National Forum for Innovation Supporters in Public Healthcare, and the meeting participants were mainly people working with innovation development in public healthcare.

-Participants at the NIVO conference reflected on how not all change is innovation in public healthcare; a large part of it is in organisational development, where patient participation is so important.
+Participants at the NIVO conference reflected on how not all change is innovation in public healthcare; a large part of it is in organizational development, where patient participation is so important.
 Patient participation in public healthcare can take different forms depending on the situation.
-If the patient is under anaesthetic, it is not possible to consult them, but in that case it is even more important to have a good dialogue once the patient comes round.
+If the patient is under anesthetic, it is not possible to consult them, but in that case, it is even more important to have a good dialogue once the patient comes around.

 Both meetings addressed the question of patient availability for innovation projects, and who really has the opportunity and the will to take part in development work.

 “Patients are a very heterogeneous group”, continues Åsa.
 “How do you reach vulnerable, worried patients?
 They are hardly likely to want to take part in a focus group.”

 One individual who is ill can never be a cross-section of all patients, which means that the patients who take part in a project have a lot of pressure on them.

 “Patients as individuals are expected to represent everyone with that particular disease, whereas a company is not expected to represent its entire sector.”